ventaquil/Blocky/README.md

 3. Some free time.

 ## Controls
-Use :arrow_left: :arrow_right: toove Your block left and right.
+Use :arrow_left: :arrow_right: to move Your block left and right.
 Press :arrow_up: to jump.